Comparison of C Sharp and Java

 This article compares two programming languages: C# with Java.
 While the focus of this article is mainly the languages and their features, such a comparison will necessarily also consider some features of platforms and libraries.
-For a more detailed comparison of the platforms, see Comparison of the Java and .NET platforms.

 C# and Java are similar languages that are typed statically, strongly, and manifestly.
 Both are object-oriented, and designed with semi-interpretation or runtime just-in-time compilation, and both are curly brace languages, like C and C++.